-The first AAA corridor to be built in Phase 1 will be Pandora Avenue, starting this summer.
+The first AAA corridor to be built in Phase 1 will be Pandora Avenue, starting this fall.
 This corridor will provide a fully protected two-way bicycle facility on the North side from Store Street to Cook Street connecting the communities of Fernwood, North Park, Harris Green, Downtown and Vic West in addition to major employment districts and the Capital Regional District regional trails.

 The proposed Phase 1 implementation includes the following corridors:

 - Pandora Avenue (Cook Street to Store street)